-Navigating Uncertainty
+Navigating Uncertainty in an Exhausted Europe

 A 6-country comparative study on the impacts of COVID on trust, climate action, social cohesion, and our uncertain future.

 About More in Common

 More in Common is an international initiative set up in 2017 to build societies that are stronger, more united, and more resilient to the increasing threats of polarisation and social division.